Diagnosing a Clogged Dirt Bike Air Filter

 Fuel and air mix in the carburetor of your bike's engine.
 When the air filter gets clogged, it restricts air flow, meaning the engine starts burning too much fuel.
 In a two-stroke motor, it might look like a fouled spark plug or too much oil in the fuel mix.
 Your first warning sign is black smoke coming from your exhaust pipe.
 Other warning signs include:

 - Sluggish throttle

-This is just the beginning, and not getting on top of the problem can mean that clumps of oily dirt can get loose from the filter and fall deeper into the engine.
-When that happens, it's another set of problems.
-The manufacturer on your machine can give you exact recommendations on how often you should go between cleaning — or in some cases replacing — your air filter.
+This is just the beginning, and not getting on top of the problem can mean clumps of oily dirt will get loose from the filter and fall deeper into the engine.
+When that happens, you'll be dealing with another set of problems.
+Check machine's service manual for recommendations on how often to clean or replace your dirt bike's air filter.

-Need a little help changing the air filter on your dirt bike?
-Watch the video below to learn how to change the air filter on a Kawasaki KLX 110.
+Need a little help changing the air filter on a dirt bike?
+Watch the video below to see how to change the air filter in a Kawasaki KLX 110.